This post may contain affiliate links. Please read our disclosure policy.

 - Have well-balanced meals.
-Make sure each of the two meals includes complex carbs, high fiber food and protein rich foods.
-These well-balanced meals will help you replenish energy.
+Make sure each of the two meals includes complex carbs, high fiber food, and protein-rich foods.
+These well-balanced meals will help you replenish your energy.

 - Drink plenty of fluids.
 You can also do this by eating water-dense fruits or soups.
 The goal is to consume the equivalent of 8 cups of water to avoid dehydration.
 I know it’s hard, but try to limit the caffeine, which can stimulate water loss.

 - Cut down on processed foods and those with refined carbs such as sugar and white flour.
 They don’t have many nutrients and will not give you the energy and nutrition your body is craving.

 - Break your fast with dates and water.
 An average serving of dates has 31 grams of carbs.
 That will give you the right amount of energy after a long day of fasting.
 They have high levels of fiber for digestion, and are packed with potassium, magnesium, and Vitamin B.